-In the previous series, we have seen how the companies like Puma, Lego, KFC, Dell, and Frito-Lay are opting for sustainable packaging solutions for their products.
+In the previous series, we spoke of companies like Puma, Lego, KFC, Dell, and Frito-Lay who are opting for sustainable packaging solutions for their products.
 We now bring the environment-friendly packaging and sustainable approaches of P&G, HUL, H&M, Apple, and Philips.

 Procter & Gamble Co. popularly known with its acronym P&G is the United States multinational consumer goods manufacturing company.
 P&G was founded in the year 1837 and specializes in hygiene and personal care products.